OpenThread is OS and platform agnostic, with a narrow Platform Abstraction Layer (PAL). This PAL defines:

 address match table should also be implemented in the

 However, if your new hardware platform example is resource limited, the source address table can be defined as zero length.
 See Auto Frame Pending for more information.

 The Misc/Reset API provides a method to reset the software on the chip, and query the reason for last reset.

-The Random API provides a true random number generator (TRNG) for the upper layer, which is used to maintain security assets for the entire OpenThread network.
+The Entropy API provides a true random number generator (TRNG) for the upper layer, which is used to maintain security assets for the entire OpenThread network.
 The API should guarantee that a new random number is generated for each function call.
 Security assets affected by the TRNG include:

 - AES CCM nonce

 - The initial random period in the trickle timer

 - CoAP token/message IDs